 Note: This table reports the change in a given distributional statistic between the pre and post-QE periods as well as the decomposed contributions of each of the three main theoretical channels: unemployment, financial asset returns, and mortgage refinancing.
-The explained component is the contribution of changes in endowments $(\Delta_X)$ while the unexplained component is the contribution of changes in coefficients $(\Delta{\gamma})$ .
-All financial return contributions refer to the unexplained component of each financial asset. $^{\dagger}$ QE channels = 3a+4a+5.
+The employment channel refers to the contribution of the endowments component (Δ_X).
+All financial return contributions refer to the coefficients component of each financial asset (Δ_γ).
+Bootstrapped standard errors with 300 repetitions are reported in parentheses ( p < 0.1, p < 0.05, p < 0.01). [†]QE channels = 3+4a+5.